 The WaterFlex series is for the latter two.
 This variant is designed to work with a foam or gel cream.

-And here’s fasten your seat belts gents, you can also use this inside the shower!
-Not just that you can use this even underwater (up to 5 meters deep).
+And here’s fasten your seat belts, gents, you can also use this inside the shower!
+Not just that, you can use this even underwater (up to 5 meters deep).
 Can you imagine yourself shaving literally while scuba diving?

-It has IPX7 standard certification which means it is 100% waterproof.
+It has IPX7 standard certification, which means it is 100% waterproof.

 This variant is designed for wet conditions.
 The handle utilizes a rubberized material called “Thermal Plastic Elastomer” (or TPE).
-It ensures better grip so the razor will not slip out of your hands inside the shower.
+It ensures a better grip so the razor will not slip out of your hands inside the shower.

 It has a 3 blade system that uses a middle trimmer and two OptiBlade foils that will provide a reasonably close shave.

-The shaving head does not rotate but it swivels up to 33 degrees to help reach tough to shave spots like the neck and chin area.
+The shaving head does not rotate, but it swivels up to 33 degrees to help reach tough to shave spots like the neck and chin area.